|Call Us||(888) 258-1770||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Enjoy a drive through the Bohemian countryside to Ceský Krumlov, a picturesque medieval town on the banks of the Vltava.
 Walk through the narrow cobbled streets and arch-covered footpaths, past colorful townhouses and centuries old inns, cafes and shops.
 Enjoy a guided visit to the fairytale red roofed castle, considered by many to be the finest in the land.

-Your hotel is located in the heart of the city so this evening, when all the day trippers have left, you can enjoy the unique atmosphere of this UNESCO Heritage site over dinner at one of a number of selected restaurants.
+Your hotel is set in a former 16th century Jesuit dormitory in the historic town center so this evening, when all the day trippers have left, you can enjoy the unique atmosphere of this UNESCO Heritage site over dinner at one of a number of selected restaurants.

 Day 14 - Depart Vienna